cquevedod/js-school-project/Week 05/Challenge-C06/README.md

 #### Remember send the data using x-www-form-urlencoded in the Body tab:

-The body of this request consist in the following `propertie : value` pairs:
+The body of this request consist in the following `key : value` pairs:

 ```JSON
 "name": String